 Welcome to my home page

-My research interests are in the genetic risk of infectious disease and the evolution of pathogen populations, which I study through comparative genome analysis.
+My research interests are in data science, infectious disease and pathogen genomics.
 I develop new tools for data analysis, and help facilitate infection research through collaborative projects.
-My research activity focuses on the analysis of bacterial diseases and populations, but I also work on viruses and non-pathogenic microorganisms.
-Motivating themes in my work are understanding the inheritance of virulence and susceptibility and the effects of transmission, natural selection and recombination in shaping pathogen diversity.
+My research activity has focused on the analysis of bacterial diseases and populations.
+Motivating themes in my work are understanding genetic and non-genetic risk factors for infection, and the effects of transmission, natural selection and recombination in shaping pathogen diversity.
 I have investigated the evolution of pathogen populations from the colonization of individual hosts and transmission between hosts, through to the whole-species and phylogenetics levels.

 You can find further details of my research interests, lab members, publications and CV on this website.
 Please contact me if you have any comments or questions about the website or my research.
 You can download my software for genomic analysis here.